BitAcademyDev/documentation/CONTRIBUTE.md

 Within a single page, there is a fixed template to follow.
 See the [gamification page](/gamification) for a great example.

 ### Metadata table
-Feature pages always start with a table explain the metadata.
+Feature pages always start with a table to explain their metadata.
 The table follows the following structure:

 |                       |                                      |
 |-----------------------|--------------------------------------|